Copied URL to clipboard!

 • Posts: Best-performing posts of the month

-• Key learnings: Wins, challenges, and opportunities
+• Key learnings: Wins, challenges, trends, and opportunities

 • Numbers: Follower growth, posts published, reach, engagement, link clicks, video views, sessions, spend, and month-over-month percentage increase or decrease